Fair Housing Act Discrimination

 Fair Housing: Federal, State, and Local Anti-Discrimination Laws

-Property rental practices are subject to a variety of antidiscrimination regulations under the Fair Housing Act (FHA) and related laws.
+Property rental practices are subject to a variety of anti-discrimination regulations under the Fair Housing Act (FHA) and related laws.
 Landlords should make themselves familiar with these laws prior to renting property.
 What is the purpose of fair housing laws?
-Quite simply, the FHA and its brethren are intended to provide a unitary housing market.
+Quite simply, the Fair Housing Act and its brethren attempt to provide an equal opportunity housing market.
 As applied to rental units, the laws ensure that a renter’s background (as opposed to financial resources) do not arbitrarily restrict access.
 Fair housing laws exist at the federal, state, and local levels of government.
 They apply to tenant screening, occupancy standards, accommodation requests (e.g. installation of a wheelchair ramp, grab bars, etc.) apartment rules, and more.

 Anyone who deals with tenants and prospective tenants must follow fair housing laws.
 This includes landlords, property management companies (PMs) and all their employees.
 Yes, landlords and property management companies can be held legally liable for their employees’ discriminatory statements and/or conduct.
 If you have employees, it’s a good idea to require anti-discrimination training.
 Landlords should also have written policies in place regarding fair housing laws and how to comply with them.